 Countering Rampant Disinformation

 In our society, disinformation runs rampant.
 Disinformation can not only alter public opinion, it is powerful enough to undermine civil society.
 It can also be used to target a community.
-In 2020, that threat is omnipresent.
+Today, that threat is omnipresent.

 Those who wish to spread disinformation have learned sophisticated techniques by observing foreign interference in the US national election of 2016.
 Social media was then, and remains now, the top weapon of choice.
 This is an easy task to achieve when the message, accurate or not, confirms the bias of mass-readership in a viral manner.